attilad/bgg-mcp-server/README.md

 - "Show me the details of Catan"
 - "What games are in user 'TomVasel's collection?"
 - "What games has user 'dice_tower' played recently?"
+- "Find games similar to Catan"
+- "Sync my collection from BGG username 'example'"

+## Data Storage

+The server uses SQLite for data persistence.
+All retrieved game data, user collections, and play history are stored in the `data/bgg.sqlite` database file.
+This:

+- Reduces API calls to BoardGameGeek
+- Improves response times for repeated queries
+- Maintains data between server restarts

+The database is automatically created if it doesn't exist and will be populated as you use the server.